WhitelistVideo

 Age Recommendation Notes

-Under 18 months Avoid (except video calls) Developing brains need real-world interaction
+Under 18 months Avoid (except video calls) Babies need real-world faces and textures

-2-5 years 1 hour/day maximum High-quality educational content only
+2-5 years 1 hour/day maximum Stick to high-quality educational stuff

 Practical YouTube Time Limits by Age